Smart Office Lighting & Energy Management

 - And when occupant leaves the place, the light level reaches the level defined by facility manager as per the time of the day.
 (If it is night now, it reaches low and not very low as earlier during day time).

-Energy conversation and automation as per the time of the day
+Energy conservation and automation as per the time of the day

 The light and heat entering the office space as well as requirement of occupants vary drastically throughout the day and hence a good design of automation system allows the energy management very smartly using the devices to work at their optimum level.
 Just imagine